michellefame/geol-enst-253-labs/labs/lab-01-introduction-gis/index.md

 1. Right-click on **USA_States** and look at the layer properties.
 2. Click **Source** and look in the **Database** row to see the pathname where the source data for the layer is saved.

-<span style="color:blue">**Question 3:** Fill in the rest of the full pathname for `USA_States`.
+> **❓ Question 3:** Fill in the rest of the full pathname for `USA_States`.
 It should be in a geodatabase within your folder for this class that begins as shown below.
-If it is not, please ask for help.</span>
+If it is not, please ask for help.
 `F:\MichelleFame\GEOL_ENST_253_F2025\StudentFolders\...`

 **Selecting and Exporting Features:**